The main phase of Victoria Park’s exciting heritage project is now complete and has seen the key features of the park transformed.

 • A new timber pergola installed; refurbishment of the marble pillars and newly designed planting beds, with a new scheme designed by one of Erewash Borough Councils apprentices (part of this project), based on designs shown in old photos of the park.

 • Path improvements using resin bonded gravel to highlight the areas around the heritage features including the bandstand and entrance gates.

-If you would like further information on this project contact firstname.lastname@example.org
+For further information on the Friends or HLF project contact firstname.lastname@example.org